Visitors Guide to Central Texas

 Day 1: Austin - Lockhart - San Antonio

-Lockhart, the Barbeque capital of the World.
-Lockhart, 30 miles south of Austin, is a city that hasn't changed since 1930, and neither has its barbeque.
-There are many good BBQ restaurants that you should try.
-My favorites are Kreuz's, Smittys, and Blacks.
+Lockhart, the Barbeque capital of the Texas.
+Lockhart, 30 miles south of Austin, is a city that hasn't changed since 1930 and neither has its barbeque.
+There are several good BBQ restaurants that you should try, namely: Kreuz's, Smittys, and Blacks.
+(My favorites are Kreuz's and Smittys).
 I strongly recommend that you come hungry and eat your way through Lockhart -- go to all three restaurants, but make sure you buy little at each place (otherwise you'll never survive).
 Kreuz's serves BBQ on butcher paper -- you have your selection of different kinds of brisket, pork ribs, prime-rib, and pork chops.
 And maybe fixins other than meat.
 Kreuz's moved to their new location, vacating the restaurant that is now occupied by Smitty's.
+(Note Smitty's and Kreuz's are businesses derived from the same family; a disagreement pulled the family and its restaurant apart).
 A few blocks away is Black's, another traditional Texas BBQ restaurant favored by Lyndon Johnson.
 San Antonio is about 45 minutes from Lockhart.
+One last word: check the times at which these restaurants are open.
+Most are closed Sundays or after the BBQ runs out!

 San Antonio.
 You could easily spend days in San Antonio, but one will be sufficient to see its major sights.
 The Riverwalk is in the city center.
 It is an attractive canal complex that can be toured by foot or boat, offering shopping, outdoor restaurants, and attractions.
-There you can see the Alamo (an important place in Texas's fight for independence from Mexico; it is a Spanish mission once held for 13 days by a group of Texas against the forces of Mexico's General Santa Anna), an IMAX theater (adjacent to the Alamo), El Mercado (a Mexican market offering both food and arts), and the downtown itself, which is quite attractive.
-You can visit all of these sites by taking trolleys, busses that look like cable cars of San Francisco. ($1 per trip).
+There you can see the Alamo (an important place in Texas's fight for independence from Mexico; it is a Spanish mission once held for 13 days by a group of Texas against the forces of Mexico's General Santa Anna), an IMAX theater (adjacent to the Alamo), the Menger Hotel (a late-1800s hotel that has real character, including photos of prior visitors, such as Babe Ruth and Presidents of the United States), El Mercado (a Mexican market offering both food and arts), and the downtown itself, which is quite attractive.
+You can visit all of these sites by taking trolleys, busses that look like cable cars of San Francisco.
+(About $1 per trip).
 Unlike Austin, San Antonio has a strong Hispanic heritage, which you will immediately notice and enjoy.
-There are quite a few restaurants on the Riverwalk, not all of which are good.
-Try Boudros -- it's excellent.
+There are quite a few restaurants on the Riverwalk, not all of which are good (read this sentence twice).
+Try Boudros.
+Or sip some cool root beer made at Schilo's Deli -- both are great restaurants.
+If you want a great interior Mexican dining experience, try La Fonda on Main.
+It is about 10+ minute drive from the Alamo, but is worth it.
+Call for reservations.
 Stay the night in San Antonio.
-The Riverwalk is gorgeous at night, and there's plenty to keep you occupied.
+The Riverwalk is gorgeous at night and there's plenty to keep you occupied.

 Day 2: San Antonio - Enchanted Rock - Fredericksburg

 Enchanted Rock.
 In spring, there are few places that are more beautiful than the Texas Hill Country.
 Hills can be blanketed in bluebonnets and other spring flowers, and it can be downright magical.
 Your destination should be Enchanted Rock, the Ayer's Rock of Texas.
-Pictures of this place don't do it justice, believe me.
-You can hike up to the top of Enchanted Rock in about a half hour or so, and expect to get some serious exercise in the process.
+Pictures of this place don't do it justice, trust me.
+You can hike up to the top of Enchanted Rock in about a half hour, and expect to get some serious exercise in the process.
 Plan to bring some drinks and a lunch (which you can purchase when driving through Fredericksburg) and eat at the summit.
 Better still, bring a kite.
-You could easily spend a day here if the weather is fine.
+You could easily spend a good portion of a day here if the weather is fine.
 But keep in mind that Enchanted Rock is a very popular place, especially in spring.
 The park has a limited capacity for tourists, and once this limit is reached, park rangers turn away visitors.
 Plan on arriving before 10am, and earlier on weekends, otherwise you may not get in.
 And if you don't, you'll regret it.
-(Trust me -- it's happened to me).
+(Iit's happened to me).
+And while you're in the vicinity, you might consider the trek to Coopers BBQ in Mason, Texas.
+The best I've ever had.

 Fredericksburg.
 Where is the Pearl Harbor Memorial Highway?
 (Yes, Pearl Harbor of Hawaii and WWII fame).
 Answer: Fredericksburg Texas, of course.
-(It is also known as Main Street to other Texans and Hauptstrasse to the locals).
+It is also known as Main Street to other Texans and Hauptstrasse to the locals.
 Why?
 Because of Chester Nimitz, Admiral of the US Pacific Fleet in WWII.
 Nimitz was from Fredericksburg.
 He and Douglas MacArthur were responsible for the Armed Forces in the Pacific in WWII.
 The Nimitz museum is a first-class attraction, made accessible to all by skilled architects and a really good museum design.
 The museum itself is spread across several buildings, including the Nimitz Hotel, where Nimitz grew up.
 Fredericksburg itself is a delightful place where you'll find all sorts of Texan art, personalities, and cuisine.
 You should spend the night here, not that there is much to do in Fredericksburg at night, but just to experience the Texan Hill Country and an authentic Texan town.
-For restaurants, I recommend Engel's Deli, which is adjacent to the Nimitz Hotel, and across the street, the Fredericksburg Brewing Company.
+For restaurants, I recommend the Fredericksburg Brewing Company, but now there are many other very good restaurants as well.
 My favorite hotel is the Peach Tree Inn, a motor inn designed and built in the 1920s, complete with car ports -- they don't make places like this anymore.
 This place fills up quickly, but there are plenty of other good hotels in Fredericksburg.
+Unless you're going on a holiday, reservations may not be needed.

 Day 3: Fredericksburg - Luckenbach - LBJ Ranch - Austin